i-Taozi/RLinf/docs/source-en/rst_source/tutorials/scheduler/dynamic-scheduling.rst

         inference: 4-5
         actor: 6-7

+Based on the disaggregated pipeline configuration, change the component order and enable the auto scheduler.
-Change to enable the auto scheduler and ensure the component order actor -> rollout -> inference:
+Make sure the component order is actor -> rollout -> inference, otherwise the actor can't scale up.
 .. code-block:: yaml

     cluster: